Our Services

 Helpful Resources

-Disc-related back pain is sharp, shooting and worsens with movement, often radiating down one leg with numbness or weakness, while post-shingles pain burns or throbs in a horizontal band following a rash and causes extreme skin sensitivity even at rest.
+Disc-related back pain and post-shingles nerve pain feel very different.
+Disc pain is typically sharp and shooting, worsens with movement, and often radiates down one leg with numbness, tingling, or weakness.
+Post-shingles pain (postherpetic neuralgia) burns or throbs in a horizontal band along the path of a previous shingles rash, causing extreme skin sensitivity even at rest, without movement-related triggers.

 Back pain affects millions of people every year.
 Two causes that can feel surprisingly similar are a herniated disc (often leading to sciatica) and post-shingles nerve pain (post-herpetic neuralgia).
 Understanding the differences can help you find relief faster and avoid unnecessary tests.
 This guide breaks down the key signs of each, compares "Sciatica vs Shingles pain," and offers next steps—without causing undue anxiety.